pnavaro/LocalPolynomialDensityEstimation.jl/README.md

 Estimate bivariate densities using nonparametric local polynomial procedures

-## Development steps
+## Development notes

 - `random_shape` : shape using Bezier curve from random points
-- `ìnshape` to determine if a point is inside the shape or not
+- `inside` to determine if a point is inside the window boundary or not
 - `Window` type with a polygon as boundary
 - `Image` type that contains a polynomial and a window